Five days in Queensland, Australia inspired by Vermeer!

 Have you ever had a trip that needed a re-do?
 You know, you are in some awesome place, on vacation, and somehow, things just don’t turn out how you envisioned it?
 That happened to me and I think I need a redo of Queensland, Australia!

 It has world-class diving, spectacular beaches, and stunning waterfalls.

-Ten years ago, I had a milestone birthday coming up and knowing myself, I had to get out of town.
+Ten years ago, I had a milestone birthday coming up, and knowing myself, I had to get out of town.
 As a child, I constantly remember my Mother talking about going to Australia.
 Once or twice a week, she would mention how great it would be to go there.
-She got out the Encyclopedia Britannica (yes, I am that old!
-We had the black/maroon edition).
+She got out the Encyclopedia Britannica (we had the black/maroon edition).

 She would order tourism brochures and reminisce about how amazing Australia would be.
 We would look at the atlas and the map of Australia and she would comment about its geography, and what a beautiful country it was.
 Remembering all of this reminds me of this Vermeer painting about looking at a map and then looking out the window and dreaming of lands far, far away.
 “So that’s how I became such an avid traveler!”

 Leave This Small Texas Town

 Day after day, week after week, I learned about all the exciting tourist destinations my mother dreamed of.
 She so desperately wanted to leave her tiny little town in Texas.
 She was a big dreamer.
 So when the milestone birthday came up, I thought, “I could make this year really special and take my Mother to Australia!”
 Sure enough, I did and don’t get me wrong, we did have a great time.
 My mother still talks about how fulfilling that trip was for her.